 Physicians with the U-M aortic program performed the implantation of the Medtronic CoreValve Transcathetic Aortic Valve prosthesis on three patients, April 28-29.
 Designed to replace a diseased aortic heart valve percutaneously via a catheter, the procedure potentially provides a safe and less invasive alternative to open heart surgery.

-The U-M study team is lead by Stanley J. Chetcuti, M.D., director of the cardiac catherization lab at the U-M Cardiovascular Center, Paul Michael Grossman, M.D., director of the cardiac catherization lab at the VA Ann Arbor Healthcare System; G. Michael Deeb, M.D., director of the multidisciplinary aortic clinic and the Herbert Sloan Collegiate professor of surgery, and Himanshu J. Patel, M.D., associate professor of surgery.
+The U-M study team is lead by Stanley J. Chetcuti, M.D., director of the cardiac catheterization lab at the U-M Cardiovascular Center, Paul Michael Grossman, M.D., director of the cardiac catheterization lab at the VA Ann Arbor Healthcare System; G. Michael Deeb, M.D., director of the multidisciplinary aortic clinic and the Herbert Sloan Collegiate professor of surgery, and Himanshu J. Patel, M.D., associate professor of surgery.

 They are among the experts in the U-M aortic program that performs over 500 surgical valve procedures a year, which is more than any other Michigan program.

 Aortic stenosis is a condition where the aortic valve narrows, thereby limiting blood flow from the aorta to the rest of the body.
 Left untreated, aortic valve stenosis can lead to serious heart problems, including heart failure and even death.